nweiyue/tp/docs/UserGuide.md

 ### 5.6.
 Memo

 This category consists of features related to the memo.
-They allow you to add notes (`addnote`)and save what you have typed in the memo.
+They allow you to add text by typing into the memo box or by adding a note (`addnote`) to the memo.
+You can also manually save the content in the memo box using certain keyboard shortcuts.

 { end of `features#memo` written by: Ngoh Wei Yue }